Ribosomal RNA: In eukaryotes

 In contrast, eukaryotes generally have many copies of the rRNA genes organized in tandem repeats.
 In humans, approximately 300–400 repeats are present in five clusters, located on chromosomes 13 (RNR1), 14 (RNR2), 15 (RNR3), 21 (RNR4) and 22 (RNR5).
 Diploid humans have 10 clusters of genomic rDNA which in total make up less than 0.5% of the human genome.

 It was previously accepted that repeat rDNA sequences were identical and served as redundancies or failsafes to account for natural replication errors and point mutations.
 However, sequence variation in rDNA (and subsequently rRNA) in humans across multiple chromosomes has been observed, both within and between human individuals.
 Many of these variations are palindromic sequences and potential errors due to replication.
 Certain variants are also expressed in a tissue-specific manner in mice.

 Mammalian cells have 2 mitochondrial (12S and 16S) rRNA molecules and 4 types of cytoplasmic rRNA (the 28S, 5.8S, 18S, and 5S subunits).
 The 28S, 5.8S, and 18S rRNAs are encoded by a single transcription unit (45S) separated by 2 internally transcribed spacers.
 The first spacer corresponds to the one found in bacteria and archaea, and the other spacer is an insertion into what was the 23S rRNA in prokaryotes.
 The 45S rDNA is organized into 5 clusters (each has 30–40 repeats) on chromosomes 13, 14, 15, 21, and 22.
 These are transcribed by RNA polymerase I. The DNA for the 5S subunit occurs in tandem arrays (~200–300 true 5S genes and many dispersed pseudogenes), the largest one on the chromosome 1q41-42.
 5S rRNA is transcribed by RNA polymerase III.
 The 18S rRNA in most eukaryotes is in the small ribosomal subunit, and the large subunit contains three rRNA species (the 5S, 5.8S and 28S in mammals, 25S in plants, rRNAs).

+In flies, the large subunit contains four rRNA species instead of three with a split in the 5.8S rRNA that presents a shorter 5.8S subunit (123 nt) and a 30 nucleotide subunit named the 2S rRNA.
+Both fragments are separated by an internally transcribed spacer of 28 nucleotides.
+Since the 2S rRNA is small and highly abundant, its presence can interfere with construction of sRNA libraries and compromise the quantification of other sRNAs.
+The 2S subunit is retrieved in fruit fly and dark-winged fungus gnat species but absent from mosquitoes.

 The tertiary structure of the small subunit ribosomal RNA (SSU rRNA) has been resolved by X-ray crystallography.
 The secondary structure of SSU rRNA contains 4 distinct domains—the 5', central, 3' major and 3' minor domains.
 A model of the secondary structure for the 5' domain (500-800 nucleotides) is shown.